♫ Listening to: Asido by Purity Ring ♫

 - Up to 2 tablespoons nondairy milk (optional, to achieve a creamy consistency if needed)

-- Vegan food coloring (optional, but I used color kitchen)
+- vegan food coloring (optional, but I used Color Kitchen natural food coloring )

 Vegan Vanilla Frosting Directions

 Leave the ingredients sitting out before using them.
 Best results come from using room temperature ingredients.